PemaTamang11/DIGITAL-LIBRARY/Readme.md

-# Ebook Store
+# DIGITAL LOBRARY

 ### About

-Ebook Store is an application where readers can spend time reading quality books.
+Digital Library is an application where readers can spend time reading quality books.
 It offers a variety of books which are divided into different genres.
 Readers can provide ratings and their opinions after reading a book.
 A recommendation system has also been used which recommends new books to the reader based on his earlier reads and how much he liked the novel.

 ## Flow and Feature